lamprosch/Mint-Room/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------
 2. CONTENTS<br/>
-In this repository there are:
+In this repository there are: <br/>
-App Resources: A folder for all resources that app needs to run (icons, angle audio files, etc).
+Resources: A folder for all resources that app needs to run (icons, angle audio files, etc). <br/>
-Screens: A folder that contains screenshots of the application's layout for a preview.
+Screens: A folder that contains screenshots of the application's layout for a preview. <br/>
-Test Audio Files: A folder containing wav files that have been used to test application's functionality.
+Test Audio Files: A folder containing wav files that have been used to test application's functionality. <br/>
 Source Code: There is the .mlapp file that contains source code.
-It can be only be oppened with Matlab (2016 or later).
+It can be only be oppened with Matlab (2016 or later).<br/>
+Packaged App: The folder that contains the installation file.

 ---------------------------------------------------------------------------------------------------------------------------------------
 3. INSTALL<br/>
-In order to install successfully Mint Room you must download the SADIE II Database (https://www.york.ac.uk/sadie-project/database.html)
+In order to run Mint Room you must have Matlab (2016 or later).
+After you install the app in the Matlab apps you can run it through
-(Subject D1, HRIR(wav)) and adjust the appropriate file paths inside the mlapp file.
-It is also necessary to add all folders to Matlab path before you run the mlapp file.
+Matlab Apps at the top of your Matlab interface screen.
+All required files and folders are contained in the installation file.
+Finally when you load your audio to the app use the files in the "Test Audio Files" folder that will be installed with the app in order to prevent problems with Matlab path.

 ---------------------------------------------------------------------------------------------------------------------------------------
 4. HOW TO USE<br/>